NebraskaJS/nebraskajs.com/_posts/2013-11-16-emscripten.md

 {% include BRock97.html %}

-Unfortunately, the video camera battery died at about the second to last slide Bryan’s presentation.
+Unfortunately, the video camera battery died at about the second to last slide in Bryan’s presentation.
 Sorry!
 Be sure to check out the slides below.

 <div class="fluid-width-video-wrapper"><iframe src="//www.youtube.com/embed/nl7dBAQzjOg" frameborder="0" allowfullscreen></iframe></div>